If you want to run any Java program on your Windows PC, you won't be able to do it without installing the Java Development Kit (JDK for short).

 Wow!
 Everything is working perfectly.
 Your Windows machine is ready to execute any Java programs now.

 I hope this article helps you install Java on your Windows operating machine.
-I also want to thank you from the core of my heart for reading the entire article up to this point.

 If you want to know how to install C and C++ compilers for your Windows operating system, then you can check this article.